 Opportunities for differentiation of instruction feature prominently in the program.
 There are multiple suggestions for how to support and challenge students throughout the lessons.
 These optional questions, activities, and information are labeled Support and Challenge.
-Please use these Support and Challenge opportunities as you deem appropriate to address the needs of your class and individual students.
+Please use these Support and Challenge opportunities to address the needs of your class and individual students.